DIRFloortime® Therapy

 What Is DIRFloortime®?

-• Developmental: Understanding where a child is developmentally and supporting growth from the inside out
+Understanding where a child is developmentally and supporting growth from the inside out — meeting them exactly where they are.

-• Individual Differences: Honoring each child’s unique sensory, motor, emotional, and regulatory profile
+Honoring each child's unique sensory, motor, emotional, and regulatory profile — no two children are the same.

-• Relationship-Based: Using trusting relationships as the foundation for learning, communication, and regulation
+Using trusting relationships as the foundation for learning, communication, and regulation.
+Connection drives development.

 Floortime® refers to the process of meeting a child where they are, following their lead, and using shared play and interaction to support emotional, social, and communication development.